 Sprintframe 360 and Sprintframe360+

 I would say the soleplate carries an evolution element.
 I can see that the overall soleplate structure is influenced by the F50, and some studs are taken from the X line.
-But specific to the 2024 F50 is the addition of the half-conical studs.
+But specific to the 2026 F50 is the addition of the half-conical studs.
 I think what adidas (and some of the competing brands as well) is that they are trying to make the stud configuration multi-directional, easing up twisting and pivoting movements wherever they can.
 This can be linked to players these days expected to be more versatile with their positioning, doing a lot of overlaps and to deliver more or less in both offensive and defensive fronts.
 The height of the studs though I imagine would be perfect for that firm soil, and will have significant pressure and pushback on harder pitches.
 Be wary of using this on AG pitches.
-I guess pitch depth is important to think about when considering wearing them.
+The flatness of the sole and the height of the studs can still make the Sprintframe 360 work in synthetic grass, but I guess pitch depth is important to think about when considering wearing them on such setting.

 Two other things to take note of.
 I wouldn’t be surprised if you’ll need some time to adjust to Sprintframe360+, as A) it has a very high toe lift, and B) the outsole feels very much chunky.
 That lift might be very good in rolling your step to give you an additional speed boost on top of the abovementioned technology.
 But I find that it does affect my spin and thus requires me to adjust how I strike the ball.
 The additional materials at the bottom of your foot mean there’s definitely less connection between your feet and the ground and the ball.
 Not necessarily a bad thing, but could impact your sense of ball control.